cinegemadar/testris/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+1. Create a new branch for your feature or bugfix.
-3. Make your changes and ensure they are well-tested.
+2. Make your changes and ensure they are well-tested.
-4. Commit your changes with a descriptive commit message.
+3. Commit your changes with a descriptive commit message.
-5. Push your changes to your fork.
-6. Submit a pull request to the main repository.
+4. Submit a pull request to the main repository.

 Please feel free to open an issue if you encounter any bugs or have suggestions for improvements.